nodejs/package-maintenance/docs/drafts/2fa.md

 - Are the users allowed to install the "staged" packages by explicitly opting in?
 - Existing tooling may already be too dependent on a specific version becoming visible in the registry immediately after publish.
 - Can this be standardized enough to work with alternative registries?
-- This may required signficant effort to build and maintain, incl. by npm Inc.
+- This may required significant effort to build and maintain, incl. by npm Inc.

 Poor man's version: